hkchi-pham/mental-health-ai-companion./README.md

 # 🌱 Fantasy Garden – Mental Health AI Companion for Teens

-**Fantasy Garden** is a bilingual (Vietnamese/English) AI-powered mental health app designed for Vietnamese high school students (ages 12–16).
+**Fantasy Garden** is a bilingual (Vietnamese/English) AI-powered mental health app designed for Vietnamese high school students.
 It offers a warm, gamified space to nurture emotional well-being, featuring a friendly AI chatbot companion and interactive mini-games that promote self-care and resilience.

-> 🧠 Built as part of my personal project and university application portfolio to Oxford, UCL, and ICL.
-Duration: 1 year.
+> 🧠 Built as part of my personal project and university application portfolio.
+> Duration: 1 year.

 ---